SozoKa/Command-Blocks-to-Sign/README.md

 # Command Block to Sign
-Convert your commanc blocks into signs
+Convert your commandblocks into signs